The Roman town of Calleva

 - In 100 metres go through a wooden swing gate in a hedgerow and in 20 metres cross a concrete bridge with metal handrails over River Kennet Weir.
 You then cross several other bridges in quick succession (passing a notice about the Salmon Pass Project, which allows fish to get past the weirs) and continue on a path between fencing.

 - You come out onto an earth and gravel car road, by a three-armed footpath sign where you turn left , your direction 310°.
 In 400 metres you pass the Rudolf Steiner Alder Bridge Centre on your right-hand side.
-In 130 metres you come to a lock and the main road. /li>
+In 130 metres you come to a lock and the main road.

 - If going to the Butt Inn for tea (open from 6pm), you go left, your direction 210°, coming to the pub in 120 metres.
 Afterwards, retrace your steps to this point.
+If heading for Woolhampton Bridge along the canal, cross over the road and continue ahead along the canal.

 - Turn right over the bridge over the canal, your direction 355°